vipinbihari/blog_cms/project_status.md

 - Added fully functional privacy policy, terms of service, and disclaimer pages
 - Implemented centralized legal content management through configuration
 - Added proper footer links to legal pages
-- All legal content tailored for finance/stock market niche
+- All legal content is now a generic template and should be customized by the user for their specific niche and legal requirements.

 ## Core Components